 Crystalline glue the dissolves into the mdf was chosen to ensure that the interfaces between two panel pieces becomes as one.
 This results in the entire enclosure behaving as a single unit, with seemingly no discontinuity in material.

 This results in a joint so strong that when you try to rip the joint apart, it isn't the joint that would break.
-The mdf would break apart first.
+The

 5 Specifications